Slack

 Install to workspace

-Install the app and copy the Bot Token (
+Install the app to your Slack workspace and copy the Bot User OAuth Token.

 -